 GM 480-482.
 Internship in Christian Ministries: Orientation, Experience, Evaluation.

-On the job training under the direction of a field mentor in the student's chosen area of ministry.
+(CIP: 39.0602) On the job training under the direction of a field mentor in the student's chosen area of ministry.
+Any preparation provided by outside agencies will not replace the prescribed MACU sequence.
 Prerequisite: approval of program advisor (0, 0, 6 credits)